Quicr/quicr-protocol-spec/moq-arch.md

 the same time publishes its own media.
-The cloud device that receives the subscriptions and distributes media is called a Relay and is similar to an application-independent SFU in the audio/video conferencing uses cases and simular to a CDN cache node in traditional streaming.
+The cloud device that receives the subscriptions and distributes media is called a Relay and is similar to an application-independent SFU in the audio/video conferencing uses cases and similar to a CDN cache node in traditional streaming.

 The Relays are arranged in a logical tree where for a given application, there is an origin Relay at root of the tree that controls the namespace.
-Publish messages are sent towards the root of the tree and down the path of an subscribers to that named data.
+Publish messages are sent towards the root of the tree and down the path of any subscribers to that named data.

 The QuicR protocol takes care of transmitting named objects from the Publisher to the Relay and from the Relay to all the subscribers of the